ViacheslavDanilov/ml_project_template/README.md

 ├── models                          # Trained and serialized models, model predictions, or model summaries │
 ├── notebooks                       # Jupyter Notebooks
 │
+├── requirements                    # Directory containing various requirements files for replicating the analysis environment
+│   ├── dev.txt                     # Requirements file for the development
+│   └── tests.txt                   # Requirements file for testing and continuous integration
+│
 ├── src                             # Source code for use in the project │   ├── __init__.py                 # Make src a Python module